silx-kit/silx/doc/source/install.rst

 But in most cases you can find an unofficial source for the wheel.

-For the ``h5py``, you can find a wheel at Christoph Gohlke's repository:
+For the ``h5py`` module, you can find a wheel at Christoph Gohlke's repository:

 http://www.lfd.uci.edu/~gohlke/pythonlibs/